A note on strong protomodularity, actions and quotients: Preliminaries

 For an object $A$ of $\cC$, we denote by $\Pt_A(\cC)$ the fiber of $\cF$ over $A$.
 Cartesian morphism are given by commutative diagrams (\ref{diag:split_epi_morphism}) with the downward directed square a pullback.
 This way, any morphism $g\colon C\to A$ defines a ``change of base'' functor $g^*\colon \Pt_A(\cC)\to\Pt_C(\cC)$.

 If the category $\cC$ is finitely complete, also the fibers $\Pt_A(\cC)$ are, and every change of base functor is left exact.
+In the present work, $\cC$ will be always finitely complete.

-When moreover the category $\cC$ admits an initial object $0$, then for any object $A$ of $\cC$, one can consider the change of base along the initial arrow $!_A\colon 0\to A$.
-This defines the \emph{kernel functor}, denoted by $\K_A$.
+A category $\cC$ is called \emph{protomodular} when every change of base of the fibration of points is conservative, i.e.\ when it reflects isomorphisms (see \cite{BB}).

-The category $\cC$ is called pointed when the unique arrow $0\to 1$ is an isomorphism.
-If this is the case, the domain functor $\Pt_0(\cC)\to \cC$ is an isomorphism of categories, so that we can consider
+When $\cC$ admits an initial object $0$, for any object $A$ of $\cC$, one can consider the change of base along the initial arrow $!_A\colon 0\to A$.
+This defines a \emph{kernel functor} $\K_A$, for every object $A$.
+In the presence of an initial object, the protomodularity condition can be simplified by requiring that just kernel functors are conservative.

-Recall that a pointed category is called \emph{protomodular} when $\K_A$ reflect isomorphisms, for any object $A$ (see \cite{BB}).
+The category $\cC$ is called quasi-pointed when the unique arrow $0\to 1$ is a monomorphism.
+Considering this being the case, the domain functor $\Pt_0(\cC)\to \cC$ defines an embedding of categories.
+Its isomorphic image is the subcategory $\cC_0$ spanned by objects with null support (i.e.\ objects $A$ equipped with a necessarily unique arrow $\omega_A\colon A\to 0$) so that we can factor